Aider-AI/aider/website/docs/usage.md

                         cwd or home directory)
   --gui, --browser      Run aider in your browser

 Args that start with '--' can also be set in a config file (specified via -c).
+Config file syntax
-The config file uses YAML syntax and must represent a YAML 'mapping' (for details, see http://learn.getgrav.org/advanced/yaml).
-In general, command-line values override environment variables which override config file values which override defaults.
+allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
+In
+general, command-line values override environment variables which override config file values which override defaults.
 ```
 <!--[[[end]]]-->